ZigaoWang/daztab-old/README.md

 ## Donation

 Daztab is an open-source project developed with passion.
 If you value Daztab, consider making a donation to support its development.
-Your contribution fuels our motivation to improve Daztab and bring you more features.
-Join our community of supporters and shape the future of browsing.
+Your contribution fuels our motivation to improve Daztab and bring you more cool features that you will love!
+Join our community of supporters and shape the future of distraction-free browsing.
 Visit our [donation page](https://www.buymeacoffee.com/zigao) to make a difference.
 Thank you for your generosity!